-We have entered the business end of the ATOL renewal, and the deadline for travel firms to satisfy any final requirements and renew their ATOL is just a frantic few weeks away.
+We have entered the business end of the ATOL renewal, and the deadline for travel firms to satisfy any final requirements and renew their ATOL is just around the corner.

 By now, you should hopefully have completed the online application form on the ATOL portal, submitted the ‘Additional Booking Information Form’ and be well on your way to renewing.
 If not, then you had better get started!